-The Teen Collection consists of material considered of particular interest to teens aged 13 through 17.
+The Young Adult Collection consists of material considered of particular interest to teens aged 13 through 18 or eighth through twelfth grade.
 Because of the wide range of maturity and reading levels among individual teens, the suitability of any particular item for a teen must be determined on an individual basis by the parent/legal guardian of that teen.